 Intellitactics' product aggregates data from any security-related application that can generate a report.
 It also has a graphical user interface that helps security professionals better understand security events, said Paul Sop, CTO and cofounder of Intellitactics.

 That user interface has been useful for the health care company.
-Its IT director said that with this system, he can
+Its IT director said that with this system, he can click on an event and trace it back to its source.
+Instead of spending several hours tracking down a single event, he said, his employees can now look at dozens or even hundreds of events in the same amount of time.

 The tool can also help identify intrusions from the inside that may not be as easy to identify with other tools.
 For example, if someone accesses certain files for the first time, or if someone from one department suddenly accesses files owned by another department, that activity can be noted, Sop said.